nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT – Sri Lanka ex-President Ranil Wickremesinghe was remanded until Tuesday, August 26 by the Colombo Fort Magistrate’s Court, after being arrested by the police criminal investigation department when he came in to give a statement.

-Wickremesinghe was arrested over alleged the use of state-funds for a stop-over in London to visit a university where his wife was made an honorary professor, when he was returning from the US after addressing a UN General Assembly meeting.
+Wickremesinghe was arrested over alleged the mis-use of state-funds for a stop-over in London to visit a university where his wife was made an honorary professor, when he was returning from the US after addressing a UN General Assembly meeting.

 The stop-over was initially described as a private visit in documents but later the expenses for President Wickremesinghe and his staff including bodyguards were paid from state funds, court was told.